escfrpls/drochiczynpoleski/drgpls/content/post/Zabierz.en.md

 At the end of the 16th and beginning of the 17th century near Zabierz there was a castle of the Wiszniewicki princes.
 It was destroyed in 1706 by the army of Charles XII.
 In 1793 the village is mentioned as part of Chomsk county, there was a working inn, 4 mills.
 From the inventory for 1793 there is still mentioned a folwark with 22 yards and 154 inhabitants.

 From 1795 in the Russian Empire, in Kobryn district, Slonim district, from 1797 in Lithuanian, from 1801 in Grodno province.
-The village is on the map in 801:
+The village is on the map in 1860 years:

 ![1-ka 1801-1845](https://github.com/user-attachments/assets/7be2d6d7-d657-4ffe-960f-557478b2fbae)